AustralianBioCommons/Canu/Canu.md

 - [BioStars Canu search](https://www.biostars.org/local/search/page/?q=canu)
 - [Long read assembly workshop (Melbourne Bioinformatics)](https://www.melbournebioinformatics.org.au/tutorials/tutorials/pacbio/)

-### How does the BioCommons optimised Canu compare with vanilla Canu?
+### How does the BioCommons optimised Canu compare with Canu?

-Vanilla Canu uses a non-deterministic algorithm, meaning that it is normal to expect slightly different assemblies with multiple runs of Canu, using the exact same inputs and parameters, as [discussed here on Canu's github page](https://github.com/marbl/canu/issues/1013).
+Canu uses a non-deterministic algorithm, meaning that it is normal to expect slightly different assemblies with multiple runs of Canu, using the exact same inputs and parameters, as [discussed here on Canu's github page](https://github.com/marbl/canu/issues/1013).

+The table below are assembly metrics for wheat stem rust samples (Plant Breeding Institute, University of Sydney) obtained from Canu and BioCommons Canu runs performed on NCI Gadi.
+The assembly metrics are similar for both runs.

 |Statistic|Canu|BioCommons Canu|
 |---------|----|------|